VdustR/react-live-unplugin/packages/docs/docs/01-basic.md

 });
 ```

+You can check out the example in [packages/demo-vite](https://github.com/VdustR/react-live-unplugin/tree/main/packages/demo-vite).

-All unplugin supports are supported, see [unplugin](https://unplugin.unjs.io/guide/#overview)
+All unplugin supports are supported, see [unplugin](https://unplugin.unjs.io/guide/#overview).

 ## Options